 A permit is issued for 1 year and needs to be extended for the term of the respective employment contract.
 If students leave their course, the permit is cancelled.

-If a student changes their job before the end of the term of the current permit, they may work under this document at their next place of employment, but they must inform the Russian Administration for Migration Issues of such changes.
+If a student changes their job before the end of the term of the current permit, they may work under this document at their next place of employment, but they must inform the General Administration for Migration Issues of the Interior Ministry of Russia of such changes.

 From 2014, it has become easier for international students to arrange a work permit: the number of documents required has decreased and the processing term is now shorter (down to 10 working days).

-The permit is issued by the regional office of the Administration for Migration Issues, where the following documents need to be submitted:
+The permit is issued by the regional office of the General Administration for Migration Issues of the Interior Ministry of Russia, where the following documents need to be submitted:

 What happens if I work without the requisite documents?